Vu!: Venus

-Venus is Bell Satellite TV's adult pornography pay-per-view service, operated separately from Vu! (but under the same licence) with more expensive prices.
-Bell receivers can access two channels, one in English and one in French, for information on how to block all pornographic channels, including Venus.
-There are 15 Venus pay-per-view channels:
+Venus is Bell Satellite TV's adult-oriented pornography pay-per-view service, operated separately from Vu! (but under the same licence by Bell) with more expensive prices.
+Bell receivers can access two channels, one in English and one in French, for information on how to block all adult oriented channels, including Venus.
+Currently, there are 14 main Venus pay-per-view channels and one info/preview channel, making up a total of 15.
+They consist of: